antarctica/lantern/docs/deploy.md

 This application is deployed to a development, staging and production environment.
 Development deployments are automatic via [Continuous Deployment](#continuous-deployment).
 Deployments to the staging and production environments can only be performed by BAS IT.

+**Note:** The development and staging environments are not accessible publicly.

 ### Running CLI commands